ItsAuraCrypto/Aura/README.md

 # Aura Core

-Aura Core is the foundational blockchain system for the **Aura project**, designed specifically for large-scale transactions and high-performance devices.
+**Aura Core** is the foundational blockchain system for the **Aura project**, designed specifically for large-scale transactions and high-performance devices.
 It employs advanced consensus mechanisms and cutting-edge technologies to ensure scalability, security, and environmental responsibility.

+---

 ## 🌟 Key Features

 1. **Hybrid Consensus Mechanism**: Combines:
    - **Proof of Work (PoW)** for enhanced network security.
    - **Proof of Stake (PoS)** to minimize environmental impact.
-   - Future advanced systems to further strengthen the network.

-2. **Hardware Verification System**:
+2. **Optimized Participation**:
-   - Devices must pass a **hardware test** to qualify for mining.
+   - Devices must meet a specific **hardware standard** to maintain network stability and security.
-   - Ensures only powerful devices can participate in Aura Core, boosting network security and performance.
+   - Ensures a high-quality and efficient blockchain environment.

 3. **Dynamic Load Balancing**:
    - Optimally allocates resources based on device capacity.